roberthowton/academic-kickstart/content/course/intro_early_modern/_index.md

 ### Additional Materials

 Students looking for additional study materials are encouraged to consult the [Stanford Encyclopedia of Philosophy](https://plato.stanford.edu/).
-I am also compiling a playlist of YouTube videos related to modern philosophy; there is a link to it in the Course Documents folder on CourseWeb.
+I am also compiling a playlist of YouTube videos related to modern philosophy; there is a link to it on Blackboard.

 ## Course Policies